Nick-Damico/local-ski-report-cli-gem/README.md

 # local_ski_report_cli_gem

-CLI Gem for finding a local ski resort and seeing the latest report.
+CLI Gem for finding a ski resort or ski area report.
-This Ruby Gem provides a CLI for locating a resort close to the location you specify, either by 'zip code' or 'city, state'.
-The CLI also provides the most recent ski report for the selected resort.
+This Ruby Gem provides a CLI for locating the most recent ski report from onthesnow.org.
+This gem allows the user to find a ski area by choosing a region, State, and finally a resort.
+Once a resort is selected a report is displayed.

 ## Installation